3 Things You Need to Know to Start Budgeting in 2023

 To get a clear picture of your overall finances, you also have to factor in periodic expenses like holiday shopping or annual vacations.
 When you compare your income to your expenses, you end up with either a surplus or a deficit.
 If you have a surplus, get in the habit of depositing some of the money that isn’t needed for expenses into a savings account, and pay more than the amount due on credit cards and loans.
 If you have a deficit, look for ways to cut back on spending, such as cancelling subscriptions or cutting back on eating out.

 If you don’t have a budget, you may end up spending money you don’t have.
 This behavior often means overreliance on credit cards, which can hurt your credit score if your credit utilization is too high or if you forget to make payments on time.
 Being proactive about your finances includes taking care of your credit by always paying your bills on time and limiting your credit utilization.
 Review your credit reports to make sure there are no errors.
 If you find any errors, Dovly can help.
-Dovly is an automated credit engine that works to empower you to fix, track and manage your credit.
+Dovly is an AI credit engine that can help you dispute any errors you find on your credit report.
 Try it risk-free with our free membership tier.
 Get in touch with Dovly today.